-Thanks to the inclusion of Bluetooth and simultaneous AP and Client mode previous, sometimes spotty, the pairing process is lightning fast and simple.
+Thanks to the inclusion of Bluetooth and simultaneous AP and Client mode, the pairing process is lightning fast and simple.
 It takes approx 1 min to find, pair and add the device to your network.
 Each time.
 Reliably.
 Awesome!
 Thanks to Bluetooth the process is streamlined, just bear in mind that one extra step is required to add devices to your app (use Discovered devices).
 It’s a welcomed change as not all of us care about cloud use.

 - inconsistent number of terminals

-- MQTT not available in parallel to cloud
+- MQTT is not available in parallel to the cloud

 The new Shelly Plus range, addresses some of these while bringing plethora of new features to the table.
 For a standalone ecosystem, Shelly is as open as you can get in terms of DIY automation.